davidpal3c/NZeroESG_Scope3/readme.md

-## 🌱 NZeroESG Scope3: Trace emissions, materials, and vendor compliance across supply chain.
+## 🌱 NZeroESG Scope3

+Sustainable Sourcing Through Agentic Ai: Trace emissions, materials, and vendor compliance across supply chain.

-Procurement and logistics account for a large share of Scope 3 emissions—but tracking their impact is often fragmented and non-actionable, without real-time tools to analyze environmental impact.
+Procurement and logistics account for a large share of Scope 3 emissions, but tracking their impact is often fragmented, non-actionable, and without real-time tools to analyze environmental impact.
 This project builds an agentic AI system using **LangChain’s ReAct framework** to make carbon intelligence conversational, traceable, and decision-ready.

 <!-- Spreadsheet calculations and post-hoc reporting are no longer enough. -->
 <!-- - AI for Carbon-Smart Supply-chain: Conversational, Context-Aware, and API-Powered -->